eashang1/a_stuck_wizard/README.md

 1) Arrange your deck in the order listed [here](https://docs.google.com/document/d/1KnhTf7GuQRqbklYCb3yejZ6yp79OneqwasQUdjZT0sQ/edit?usp=sharing)

-2) Go to https://eashang1.github.io/a_stuck_wizard/ and press 'w' or triple-click to get to the page that will take input.
+2) Go to https://eashang1.github.io/a_stuck_wizard/ and press 'w' or quintuple-click to get to the page that will take input.

 Performing the trick: